Industrial Design Center was set up in 1969 by the Government of India under the auspices of Indian institute of technology Bombay.

 These efforts were assisted by UNDP funds in the early eighties, which helped IDC in evolving a two year postgraduate program in industrial design.
 The Masters of Design program in Industrial Design was started in 1980.
 Taking advantage of the on going UNDP assistance, IDC also started a masters program in Visual Communication in 1984.
 The two masters program has evolved as strong program and the students are very well received in the industry.

-During the last two decades there have been other changes in the design education scene in the country.
+During the 80's and 90's there have been other changes in the design education scene in the country.
 School of Planning and Architecture in Delhi and IIT Delhi have started master's level programs in Industrial Design and the new IIT at Guwahati has started a graduate level 4 year program in Industrial design and Communication Design.
+Srishti school of art design and technology, a private design institute started in late 90's in the city of Bengaluru.